-A student who had withdrawn/discontinued from a degree programme, but admitted agains a fresh student will come under the new regulations as at the date of his/her new registration.
-In such a case, only 50% of the current course fee will be charged if thestudent has already paid for the previous programme in full.
+A student who had withdrawn/discontinued from a degree programme, but admitted again as a fresh student will come under the new regulations as at the date of his/her new registration.
+In such a case, only 50% of the current course fee will be charged if the the threshold the salready paid for the previous programme in full.